-It's a deserted island.
-In its mangrove necklace, it holds the jade water of a huge lake, full of jellyfish... that don't sting!
-Small video and photo walk in Kakaban...
+It is a deserted island.
+In its mangrove necklace, it holds the jade water of a huge lake, full of jellyfish... which do not sting!
+A little walk in video and in pictures in Kakaban...

 Welcome to Kakaban

-There are only a few places in the world like this one.
-The most famous jellyfish island is Palau, Micronesia.
-There are others in the Raja Ampat archipelago, in West Papua, Indonesia, which are less accessible.
+There are only a few places in the world like this.
+The most famous jellyfish island is Palau, in Micronesia.
+There are others in the archipelago of Raja Ampat, in West Papua, in Indonesia, less accessible.

 And then there's Kakaban, also in Indonesia, on the east coast of Borneo.
 I'll take you there!

-Kakaban Lake is slightly above sea level and its depth is about 17 meters.
+The lake of Kakaban is slightly above sea level and its depth is about 17 meters.

-A movement of the earth's crust elevated the island more than 10,000 years ago, trapping jellyfish, algae and various other small marine creatures.
-Finding themselves without predators, the jellyfish have lost, over time, their urticating power.
+A movement of the earth's crust would have raised the island, more than 10 000 years ago, trapping jellyfish, algae and various other small marine creatures.
+Finding themselves without predators, the jellyfish have lost, over time, their stinging power.

 Videos: swimming with jellyfish

-It's one thing to know that jellyfish do not sting.
-It is another to slip into this warm, greenish and brackish water, and to check for yourself that the famous jellyfish are harmless ...
+It is one thing to know that jellyfish do not sting.
+It is another to slip into this warm, greenish and brackish water, and to verify by oneself that the famous jellyfish are indeed harmless...

-Immerse yourself in the atmosphere, with the video below:
+Dive into the atmosphere with the video below:

 There would be three to four different species of jellyfish in the lake.
-We only found two.
-The small brunettes, the most numerous, we see in the video, and some others a little larger, white and translucent.
+We have only spotted two of them.
+The small brown ones, the most numerous, that we see in the video, and some others a little bit bigger, white and translucent.